 Where the sun is always shining, the cocktails are always pouring and the live music is always going, eat by the sea at this beachfront hotel in Semaphore.
-Wine and dine at their beach bar and be spoiled for choice with beef carpaccio, fresh Coffin Bay oysters, Australian scallops or mouth watering ceviche.
+Wine and dine at their seaside bistro and be spoiled for choice with beef carpaccio, fresh Coffin Bay oysters, Australian scallops or mushrooms arancini for the vegos.
 Continue the fun outside to their outdoor garden that is well equipped all year round to enjoy the sound of waves crashing and live music.

 86 Esplanade, Semaphore

-This historic pub in Tea Tree Gully, captivates people with it's charm and friendly atmosphere.
-We're telling you now, this is no ordinary pub grub..
-Dine their garden menu that features dishes like Thai pork and prawn salad or, for something a little more simple, stick to the bistro menu which still boasts dishes like west Malaysian chicken rendang curry.
+This historic pub in Tea Tree Gully captivates people with its charm and friendly atmosphere.
+We're telling you now, this is no ordinary pub grub.
+Dine on their garden menu which features dishes like Thai pork and prawn salad or, for something a little more simple, stick to the bistro menu which still boasts dishes like west Malaysian chicken rendang curry.
 Once your bellies are full and you're all gossiped out, make your night a little fancier by popping by the charming Mr Jones Bar, that sits nestled amidst this vibrant pub.

 1349 North East Road, Adelaide